 CT Wool Blanket in Split Buffalo Plaid

-This will be the pattern in 2014
+This is the pattern in 2014

 CSBA FARM SIGNS